buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcWorkPlan.md

 # IfcWorkPlan

-An _IfcWorkPlan_ represents work plans in a construction or a facilities management project.
+An _IfcWorkPlan_ represents work plans in a construction or a facilities management project.<!-- end of definition -->

 > HISTORY  New entity in IFC2.0